Sodom and Gomorrah (1962 film): Plot

 While Lot asks God for forgiveness and guidance, two angels appear to tell him that God is displeased with the twin cities and will destroy them.
 Lot pleads with the angels to spare the city if he can find just ten Sodomite citizens who will repent and leave the cities with him.
 The angels agree and free both Lot and Ishmael from prison after warning Lot that anyone leaving Sodom who looks back will be struck down as well.

 Meanwhile, many recaptured slaves are tortured to death on the wheel.
 Queen Bera exclaims "But wait, the entertainment has just begun", as Lot appears seeking ten righteous Sodomites.
 Although he has God's consent, Lot finds it impossible to persuade any Sodomite citizens to follow him; only the slaves are willing to accompany him.
 Even his own daughters, who believe Lot a hypocrite, at first refuse.
 Ildith, however, convinces them to leave, hoping that they will someday understand their father and his greatness as a leader.
 Shuah goes only grudgingly, telling Lot that she hopes to see him suffering, as she does now that Astaroth is dead.

 Immediately after the Hebrews and Sodomite slaves leave, God assails Sodom with earthquakes and lightning.
 Queen Bera retreats with her slave Orphea to her palace, where they are killed under the collapsing pillars.
 The Sodomites flee into the streets, still committing vile and selfish acts to save themselves or exploit the chaos, and are killed by collapsing buildings and fire.

 Meanwhile, Ildith now wishes she were back in Sodom.
-Despite her love for Lot, she cannot accept his God, choosing to believe in Lot rather than in a Divine plan.
+Despite her love for Lot, she cannot accept his God, choosing to believe in Lot rather than in a divine plan.
 Despite Lot's warnings, Ildith looks back at Sodom.
-God turns her into a pillar of salt just as He destroys the city with a final fiery explosion.
+God turns her into a pillar of salt and destroys the city with a final fiery explosion.
 Lot collapses in grief.
 Maleb and Shuah attempt to comfort Lot.
 Distraught, he staggers off with the Hebrews, who wander the desert once more.

 Production

 Henry Koster was originally announced as director and Stephen Boyd as star.
-In August 1960 Titanus announced it would make the film with Joseph E. Levine and it would star Stewart Granger.
+In August 1960, Titanus announced it would make the film with Joseph E. Levine and it would star Stewart Granger.
 In the fall, Robert Aldrich became attached as director.

 Joseph E. Levine was enticed into a co-production with the Italian company Titanus.
 Levine:

 All I saw was a bad script.
 They wanted a million dollars.
 I said "let's get a good script and spend two million.
 I'll put up 60% of two million."
 The cost went up to $6 million.
 But not out of my pocket.
 I pay only 60% of two million.